ACCESS-NRI/access-hive.org.au/.github/pull_request_template.md

 Fixes #(issue number)

-(Delete the instructions after you wrote the description. 🙃)
+(Delete the instructions after you write your description. 🙃)

 Now, if you really wanna make the ACCESS-Hive developers life easier, then consider filling up what follows.